 “One of the most critical skills in life—and yet never taught in school—is choosing where to direct your attention.James Clear

-On Saturday 15 April, my dear friend Jen Swenson is presenting a workshop on The Importance of Being Seen.
+On Saturday 15 April, Jen Swenson is presenting a workshop on The Importance of Being Seen.
 I’m so keen.
 I’m also presenting a mini talk on email lists for authors.
 I may feel uncomfortable about my appearance at times but I’m pushing through it and not letting it stop me from showing up.